Ryan Broyles: Professional career

-Detroit Lions

 The Detroit Lions selected him in the second round (54th overall pick) of the 2012 NFL draft.
 He recorded his first NFL touchdown reception in the 4th quarter of Week 7, a 13–7 loss to the Chicago Bears.
 On November 16, Broyles was fined $10,000 for an illegal crack-block against the Minnesota Vikings in Week 10.
 He was named the 2012 Detroit Lions Rookie of the Year by the Detroit Sports Broadcasters Association.
 On August 31, 2015, he was released by the Lions per his request, days after barely appearing in a preseason game against Jacksonville.

-Dallas Renegades

 On October 16, 2019, Broyles was selected by the Dallas Renegades during the fifth round of open phase in the 2020 XFL draft.
-The Renegades are led by head coach Bob Stoops, who was formerly Broyles' head coach at Oklahoma.

-Broyles would not play a down for the team as he announced his retirement on December 5, 2019.
-The Renegades continued to hold his rights in the event of unretirement.
+The Renegades were led by head coach Bob Stoops, who was formerly Broyles' head coach at Oklahoma.
+Broyles did not play a down for the team as he announced his retirement on December 5, 2019.